Maker of much-debated ALS drug says it may stop selling it after study showed it didn't work

 The 2022 approval was mainly based on results from one small, mid-stage study that was criticized by some of the agency’s own internal scientists.
 An outside committee of experts also voted against the drug initially, before being swayed to back it at a follow-up meeting requested by patients.
 At the time, Amylyx noted it was continuing a larger follow-up study of more than 600 patients that would provide further data on the drug.

-In a highly unusual move, company executives at that meeting told FDA regulators they would voluntarily pull their drug from the market if the study didn’t confirm that it helps.
-That commitment seemed to play a key role in convincing FDA's advisers to vote in favor of the drug's approval, despite questionable data.
+In a highly unusual move, company executives at the meeting told FDA regulators they would voluntarily pull their drug from the market if follow-up research didn't confirm that it helps.
+That commitment seemed to reassure FDA's advisers who voted in favor of the drug's approval, despite the questionable data.

 The FDA has no formal process to quickly force the drug off the market.
 That’s because regulators granted Relyvrio full approval, rather than preliminary approval, which is often used for promising but unproven drugs for diseases that are hard to treat.

-Amylyx’s drug did not qualify for that type of approval because its studies are mostly based on patient questionnaires and other data that FDA does not use to expedite drug approvals.
+Amylyx’s drug did not qualify for that type of approval because its studies are mostly based on patient-reported questionnaires and other data that FDA does not use to expedite drug approvals.

-At the time of the decision the FDA officials explained that “regulatory flexibility” was appropriate for approving Relyvrio, “given the serious and life-threatening nature of ALS and the substantial unmet need.”
+At the time of the decision, FDA officials explained that “regulatory flexibility” was appropriate for approving Relyvrio, “given the serious and life-threatening nature of ALS and the substantial unmet need.”

+ALS gradually destroys the nerve cells and connections needed to walk, talk, speak and breathe.
+Most patients die within three to five years of a diagnosis.

 In the months before the decision the FDA faced intense pressure from ALS patients, advocates and members of Congress.